 These are the available options for Smart Text Reflow.

-• Add Pages To – This option lets you specify where you want InDesign to insert new page.
-End Of Story inserts new page after cursor position, a point where you were typing.
-Similarly, End Of Section and End Of Document insert a new page at the end of current section and current document respectively.
+• Add Pages To—This option lets you specify where you want InDesign to insert new pages.
+End of Story inserts a new page after the cursor position, a point where you were typing.
+Similarly, End of Section and End of Document insert a new page at the end of the current section and document, respectively.

-• Limit to Primary Text Frame – This option limits the Smart Text Reflow to only primary text frames.
-That means it does not work on text frames.
+• Limit to Primary Text Frame—This option limits the Smart Text Reflow to only primary text frames.
+It does not work on text frames.

 • Preserve Facing-Page Spreads – This option is good if you have not turned facing pages on.
 In such a case, InDesign creates a new page and shuffles it with the rest of the pages.
 If you turn it on, InDesign creates a spread of two pages instead.

-• Delete Empty Pages – This option deletes pages that only contain an empty text frame.
+• Delete Empty Pages – This option deletes pages containing only an empty text frame.

-I suggest you read InDesign’s official user guides for more understanding of threading text.
-Remember that threading text is necessary to create story jump lines in a newspaper design.
+I suggest you read InDesign’s official user guides to better understand threading text.
+Threading text is necessary to create story jump lines in a newspaper design.

 Tagged